spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-availability-notification-feature.md

 {% info_block infoBox %}

-You can control whether `AvailabilityNotificationFacade::subscribe()` throws an exception \Spryker\Zed\Product\Business\Exception\MissingProductException (if SKU does not exist in the database) or not.
-You can do it via the `AvailabilityNotificationConfig::AVAILABILITY_NOTIFICATION_CHECK_PRODUCT_EXISTS` config setting.
+You can control whether `AvailabilityNotificationFacade::subscribe()` throws the exception `\Spryker\Zed\Product\Business\Exception\MissingProductException` (if SKU does not exist in the database) or not.
+You can do it through the `AvailabilityNotificationConfig::AVAILABILITY_NOTIFICATION_CHECK_PRODUCT_EXISTS` config setting.
 If set to `false` (by default), then the exception is thrown.
 If set to `true`, then the exception is not thrown, but `AvailabilityNotificationFacade::subscribe()` returns the instance of `AvailabilityNotificationSubscriptionResponseTransfer::$isSuccess = true`.

 {% endinfo_block %}